casey/just/README.md

 On Unix, these functions follow the
 [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

-On MacOS and Windows, these functions return the system-specified user-specific directories.
-For example, `cache_directory()` returns `~/Library/Caches` on MacOS and `{FOLDERID_LocalAppData}` on Windows.
+On macOS and Windows, these functions return the system-specified user-specific directories.
+For example, `cache_directory()` returns `~/Library/Caches` on macOS and `{FOLDERID_LocalAppData}` on Windows.

 See the [`dirs`](https://docs.rs/dirs/latest/dirs/index.html) crate for more details.